 City of Angels

-His 6th film short under his Hit-The-Fan Productions banner, The Crooked Eye (starring Fay Masterson and Academy Award winner Linda hunt) played over 20 film festivals, received awards and glowing reviews, and is now available on iTunes.
+His 6th film short under his Hit-The-Fan Productions banner, The Crooked Eye (starring Fay Masterson and Academy Award winner Linda hunt) played over 20 film festivals, received awards and glowing reviews, and is was available on iTunes for many years.
+Now available here!

-Along the way he amassed 100+ film and television credits.
+Along the way he amassed 100+Ā film and television credits.

 Voiceover

-In 2013 his voiceover and on-camera career merged when fans of his Albert Wesker performance in the Resident Evil video game series cast him in a lead role in their futuristic sci-fi film, Apocalypse Kiss.
-D.C. altered his appearance as a nod to his fictional video game character.
+In 2013 his voice over and on-camera career merged when fans of his Albert Wesker performance in the Resident Evil video game series cast him in a lead role in their futuristic sci-fi film, Apocalypse Kiss. Ā D.C. altered his appearance as a nod to his fictional video game character.

-DC Douglas at convention erotic panel2014 saw D.C.’s Notorious [Zombie Related] Erotic FanFic Show become THE panel to see at anime/videogame cons – quickly garnering the attention of [redacted] lawyers.
-And his appearance in yet another sequel added to his quirky credentials: Sharknado 2 on SyFy.
+2014 saw D.C.’s Notorious [Zombie Related] Erotic FanFic Show become THE panel to see at anime/videogame cons – quickly garnering the attention of [redacted] lawyers.
+And his appearance in yet another sequel added to his quirky credentials: Sharknado 2Ā on SyFy.

 In 2017, D.C. convinced the producers behind Sharknado to put him in Z Nation for a few episodes, as well as produce a Resident Evil homage film for SyFy – Isle of the Dead.